strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 7 Sep 2024 --

+- Order object created but does not transmit correctly to back end yet.
+Possibly malformed object.
+Notes submitted to backend development team (me) >\_<; .

+---

 -- 5 Sep 2024 --

 - Cart now also utilizes a menu id from the menu items added to the cart.
 This will match the specs of the backend when creating an order.